• Recipes

 What if I'm only cooking a few slices?

-Can I cook turkey bacon in the microwave?
+How do I cook turkey bacon in a microwave?

 If you're only cooking a few slices (about 5 or less) the microwave is a quick option.
 Be careful though, as it's really easy to overcook turkey bacon in a microwave.